OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Purpose: reduces probability of AI initiatives being overlooked for information security management, vastly decreasing security risk as the security program takes responsibility for the AI-specific threats and corresponding controls in this document.
 For more details on using this document in risk analysis, see the Introduction section.

-  Particularity: the AI lifecycle and its security threats need to be part of the organization's information security governance.
+  Particularity: the AI lifecycle and its specific assets and security threats need to be part of the organization's information security governance.

+  Because AI has specific assets (e.g. training data), **AI-speific honeypots** are a partiularly interesting control.
+These are fake parts of the data/model/datascience infrastucture that are exposed on purpose, in order to detect or capture attackers, before they succeed to access the real assets.
+Examples:
+  * Hardened data services buth with an unpatched vulnerability (e.g. Elasticsearch)
+  * Exposed data lakes (not giving away details of the real assets)
+  * Data access APIS vulnerable to brute force attacks
+  * "Mirror" data servers that appear development facilities, but exposed in production with SSH access and with names like "lab"
+  * 'By accident' exposed documentation that points to a honeypot
+  * Datascience Python lib exposed in server
+  * External access to a specific library
+  * Imported as-is models from github

   Links to standards:
   * The entire 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
 Gap: complete coverage with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
 See the controls under the corresponding sections to see more particularities.